zoubohao/Deepurify/README.md

   --taxo_tree_path TAXO_TREE_PATH
                         The path of taxonomic tree.
 (In database folder) Defaults to None.
 ```
-Please run 'deepurify re-bin -h' for more details.
+Please run 'deepurify iter-clean -h' for more details.

 **2. You can run the Deepurify with 'iter-clean' mode through the **cleanMAGs** function in Python.**